jackfranklin/the-refactoring-tales/chapters/00-introduction.md

 You should also make sure you can run your tests easily.
 I have mine hooked up through my editor, Vim, so I can hit a 3 key shortcut and have my tests run.
 Configure it however you want, and make sure it's easy to do.

+## Thanks

+There are so many people who have thanked me along the way that it would be wrong to not include some form of list of names in this book.
+Thanks in particular go to Addy Osmani, Drew Neil, Guy Routledge, Katja Durrani along with many more who have shaped this book since the idea formed.